 Singapore Summit: Meet the largest APAC brokers you know (and those you still don't!)

-The product sits on top of LMAX Group's existing regulated infrastructure and is delivered as a single, broker-branded portal.
+The product sits on top of LMAX Group's existing regulated infrastructure and is delivered as a single, customized portal.
 According to the firm, clients can deposit crypto into LMAX Custody and immediately use those balances as collateral to trade spot FX, precious metals, digital assets, CFDs and perpetual futures.

-The interface bundles deposits, withdrawals, API credential management, WalletConnect support, security controls and cross-asset treasury management in one workflow, the company said.
+The interface bundles deposits, withdrawals, API credential management, WalletConnect support, security controls and treasury management in one workflow, the company said.

 - London Moves First, Tokyo Trades Bigger: New Data Shows Split in FX Market Dynamics